CH3COOOH/CryptoChic/README.md

 # CryptoChic
 Seems like CRYCHIC but not...
-It should be CryptoShell, but why
+It should be CryptoShell, should.
+AZSTD library is required.